 Chameleons rule.
-Small lizards prone to sneak about trees, to look at you weirdly and change color whenever it suits them.
+Small lizards prone to sneak about trees, to look at you weirdly, and change color whenever it suits them.
 The terror of insects of any kind – one hit of their sticky tongue and their victims are history.
-Well that’s the animal kingdom.
+Well, that’s the animal kingdom.

 Then Paradise Lost slowly returned to its Doom Metal roots over a number of records.
 The most remarkable 2007 piece In Requiem stands tall as the shining beacon of records leading up to The Plague Within.
-Yet still I could not get quite warm with their last record, despite stellar tracks like Beneath Broken Earth.
+Yet still, I could not get quite warm with their last record, despite stellar tracks like Beneath Broken Earth.

-And in truth their 15th full length album Medusa moves on in the vein of this track.
+And in truth their 15th full-length album Medusa moves on in the vein of this track.
 But will it be able to unleash tear-soaked metal at the gorgonian scale the title suggests?
 Will the record turn every fan to stone it touches?

 Poor guy, they saddled him with two bosses to push him around.
-Yet, he does not seem to mind and – in the process – kicked Paradise Lost’ drumming quality up a few notches.
+Yet, he does not seem to mind and – in the process – kicked Paradise Lost‘s drumming quality up a few notches.
 And by all means, it does them old croakers good to get some youthful energy injected into their gig.

 Yet all this marching about the soundscape does hide a certain tendency for repetitions.
 After a while the record starts to sound like some sort of bland stew, getting you more of the same all the time.
-And interestingly, the ever present same-same, but different sound structure gets a bit too close to things bands like Khemmis did before.
+And interestingly, the ever-present same-same, but different sound structure gets a bit too close to things bands like Khemmis did before.
 Without the crystalline clear voice of the latter.
-Could it be that they tried to align – and did not quite succeed?
+Could it be that they tried to align, and did not quite succeed?

-So finally, Medusa is a record that gains some serious power as the track list advances.
-Usually it is the other way around, but hey – no problem with me.
+So finally, Medusa is a record that gains some serious power as the tracklist advances.
+Usually, it is the other way around, but hey – no problem with me.
 Paradise Lost again managed to improve their game over the last record.
-Whilst a bit chewy at times, the astute growls and well constructed clear voice contributions sit well with the guitars and the – at times – otherworldly drum work.
+Whilst a bit chewy at times, the astute growls and well-constructed clear voice contributions sit well with the guitars and the – at times – otherworldly drum work.
 If only they could have infused the same level of energy into the first part of the album, this would be a killer.
 Alas, it was not to be.
-But Medusa still remains a good record.
-Now I am looking forward to the newest of their nemesis My Dying Bride.
-Can they blow Paradise Lost’ latest out of the water?
-Time will tell.
+But Medusa still is one of their best records they ever made.
+Chameleon style, of course.